 MuppetVision 3D Extended Queue – If you travel during the busiest times of the year, this may not be so unknown to you, but MuppetVision 3D has a long overflow queue that’s used during busy seasons and Star Wars Weekends.
 It is a veritable treasure trove of Muppets’ humor, most notably for its many movie posters that spoof actual films.
 This queue is to the right of the attraction entrance, and Cast Members should allow you to wander back here to check out the posters and other details if the queue is not in use.

-“FSU” Splash Mountain Gopher - At the end of the Laughing Place scene, a gopher comes down from the ceiling; most guests assume he’s sneezing or just making a random noise, but he’s actually saying “FSU,” for Florida State University.
+“FSU” Splash Mountain Gopher – At the end of the Laughing Place scene, a gopher comes down from the ceiling; most guests assume he’s sneezing or maybe even saying an expletive, but he’s actually saying “FSU,” for Florida State University.
 One of the Imagineers working on the project went to FSU, and that’s his tribute.
 Note that this effect sometimes doesn’t work.
 There are a lot of other neat references in Splash Mountain that also often don’t work.

 Tomorrowland Palms – This could be a common one in the sense that these trees are fairly prominent in front of Space Mountain, but I hear from people all the time who see one of my many photos of them and ask where they’re located.
 Plus, they’re one of my all time favorite Walt Disney World details, so they make the list.
 If you have noticed them before, here’s an additional detail that not many people know: one of these trees is unlike the others.
 If you look closely, you’ll notice one of the trees has its leaves closed and is missing its globe-nuts.
 This is because the leaves are what collects solar power and this power is stored in the globes.
 This ties together with the relatively-unknown backstory that these “Power Palms” are one (of many) efforts by the Tomorrowland Light & Power Co.
 Arcade to find methods of alternative energy.